Gluten-Free Recipes for Lunch

 • 1 Gala, Fuji or Braeburn apple, rinsed and cut into small pieces.
 No need to peel.

-• Substitute other fruit, nectarines, grapes, celery instead of apple for crunch
+• If you’re not a fan of apples, substitute nectarines, grapes, or celery instead for crunch

 1. Put raw quinoa and cold water/stock in small saucepan.
 Bring to a boil, cover, turn down to a simmer and cook for 10 minutes.